Sharply transitive sets in $\mathrm{PGL}_2(K)$

-More accurately, Bader, Lundardon, and Thas classified flocks of the hyperbolic quadric in $\P^3$, and the equivalence with regular sets was noted in \cite{bonisoli-korchmaros}, resolving a conjecture stated in \cite{bonisoli}.
+This result was originally conjectured by Bonisoli in \cite{bonisoli}.
+The complete proof is spread across several papers: in \cites{bader-lunardon, thas}, Bader, Lundardon, and Thas classified flocks of the hyperbolic quadric in $\P^3$, and the equivalence with regular sets was noted in \cite{bonisoli-korchmaros}.
 The original proof is somewhat involved.
 See \cite{thas2} for a more recent summary.
 A partly simplified proof is given by Durante and Siciliano~\cite{durante-siciliano}, but for the main technical step the reader is referred to \cite{thas}.
 Here we give a short, self-contained, direct proof avoiding the detour through flocks.
 Still, the interested reader will find close analogies with \cites{durante-siciliano, thas}.

 The key step is the following lemma, which can be seen as a version of Segre's ``lemma of the tangents'' (see \cite{segre}*{(2)}).

 \begin{lemma} Suppose $S$ is a regular subset of $\PGL_2(K)$ containing the elements